jbcoe/value_types/DRAFT.md

 * _Preconditions_: `other` is not valueless.

-* _Effects_: If `*this` is not valueless, destroys the owned object, then constructs an owned object using the (possibly derived-type) copy constructor of the object owned by `other`.
+* _Effects_: If `*this` is not valueless, destroys the owned object, then performs allocator-construction with the stored allocator using the (possibly derived-type) object owned by `other`.

 * _Postconditions_: `*this` is not valueless.